THE TARKINE WILDERNESS

 Or ride the slide that descends 120 metres to the swamp floor

-On the swamp floor four pathways lead you on a journey as nature collides with the creativity of Tasmanian artists
+On the swamp floor has four pathways to lead you on a journey as nature collides with the creativity of Tasmanian artists

 It’s easy to overlook, but Dip Falls is one of the most beautiful in the state.
 It’s two-tiered structure and unique rock formations make it well worth a visit.
 From the parking area next to the falls in the Dip Falls Reserve, it’s a short walk to a platform with an unsurpassed view out over the top of the falls.
 Another path leads to the base of the falls and its unique rock formations.